WiktorOgrodnik/Emiriusu/README.md

 ## Getting started
 Prerequisites:
-- We suggest Windows 10, version 1803 or newer (we have tested on such systems).
+- We suggest using Windows 10, version 1803 or newer (we have tested on such systems).
 - Install the latest version of [Visual Studio](https://developer.microsoft.com/en-us/windows/downloads) (the free community edition is sufficient).
   - Install the "Desktop development with C++" workload.
   - Install the optional "C++ Universal Windows Platform tools" component.